Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search

-To mitigate these risks, we develop an agent-based defense that contains a content refinement tool based on GPT-4o and an XGBoost-based~\cite{xgboost} URL detector tool.
-The agent will iteratively interact with the tools until sufficient information is collected and generate an attached response that contains as much information as possible while notifying the safety vulnerabilities in the original response.
-Evaluations show that the agent-based defense can outperform prompt-based defense and reduce high-risk answers to a significantly larger extent.
-For instance, around 83\% of high-risk responses can be addressed.
-However, the agent-based defense strategy comes with the cost of increased false positives.
-On average, it labels 34.42\% of benign URLs as malicious, which might result in less available information.
-By conducting this research, we aim to provide valuable insight for future research to improve the safety of AIPSEs.
+We further illustrate the feasibility of deceiving AIPSEs through two case studies focused on online document spoofing and phishing websites.
+These studies demonstrate how adversaries can effortlessly mislead AIPSEs into quoting malicious code or recognizing phishing websites as legitimate official sites (\Cref{sec:case_study}).
+To mitigate these risks, we propose two defense strategies (\Cref{sec:defense}): prompt-based and agent-based.
+The \textit{prompt-based} approach utilizes a proxy LLM, where responses generated by AIPSE are fed into gpt-4.1-2025-04-14 (GPT-4.1) along with a defense prompt to filter out harmful content.
+Agent-based defense contains a content refinement tool and a URL detector tool, where different detectors can be integrated into this tool.
+The agent will iteratively invoke the refinement tool and the detector tool until sufficient information is collected and will generate an attached response that contains as much information as possible while notifying the safety vulnerabilities in the original response.
+Evaluations show that the agent-based defense can outperform prompt-based defense and reduce the number of main risk-inclusive responses to a significantly larger extent.
+The evaluation shows that our proposed HtmlLLM-Detector can address 78.3\% of main risk-inclusive responses and achieves a high F1 Score of 0.822 (\Cref{{tab:malicious_results}}).
+By conducting this work, we aim to provide valuable insight for future research to improve the safety of AIPSEs.

-In conclusion, we make the following contributions: \begin{enumerate} \item We present the first quantification of safety risks associated with quoting malicious content or URLs in AIPSEs. \item Our evaluation demonstrates that all production AIPSEs are vulnerable to such risks.
-Our case studies illustrate the ease of misleading AIPSEs into endorsing malicious elements in the real-world scenario. \item To mitigate these risks, we develop an agent-based defense that is able to use external tools to filter and mark the potential risk in the AIPSE's output while preserving response similarity. \end{enumerate}
+In conclusion, we make the following contributions: \begin{enumerate} \item We present the first quantitative assessment of safety risks associated with the inclusion of malicious content or URLs in AIPSE responses.
+Our evaluation reveals that all currently operational AIPSEs are vulnerable to such risks (\Cref{sec:results}).

+\item We conduct a comparative analysis of utility and safety performance between AIPSEs and TSEs.
+The results show that AIPSEs outperform TSEs in both dimensions (\Cref{sec:Abltion}).
+Additionally, two real-world case studies demonstrate how easily AIPSEs can be manipulated into endorsing harmful content in real-world scenarios (\Cref{sec:case_study}).

+\item To mitigate the identified risks, we propose an agent-based defense mechanism that leverages external tools to detect and flag potential threats in AIPSE outputs, while maintaining the quality and relevance of the original response (\Cref{sec:defense}). \end{enumerate}